FINAL-PROJECT-TEAM-10/Job-Match/README.md

-For example, old admins and malicious attackers only have 20 minutes to carry out token-based requests with old or hijacked tokens, while normal users can have sessions of 1440 minutes (24 hours) without being reprompted to log back in.
+For example, old admins and malicious attackers only have 20 minutes to carry out token-based requests with old or hijacked tokens, while normal users can have sessions of 20 minutes without being reprompted to log back in.
-[NOTE: Change it to 20 min before going live]

 However, it would be better to use shorter access tokens (that do not query every time the database) ) and use refresh tokens, while also whitelisting/blacklisting tokens so that tokens can be managed better.